swimlane/pyattck/docs/index.md

 ## Note

-We understand that there are many different open-source projects being released, even on a daily basis but we wanted to provide a straightforward Python package that allowed the user to identify known relationships between all verticals of the MITRE ATT&CK Framework.
+We understand that there are many different open-source projects being released, even on a daily basis, but we wanted to provide a straightforward Python package that allowed the user to identify known relationships between all verticals of the MITRE ATT&CK Framework.

 If you are unfamiliar with the MITRE ATT&CK Framework, there are a few key components to ensure you have a firm grasp around.
 The first is Tactics & Techniques.
-When looking at the MITRE ATT&CK Framework, the Tactics are the columns and represent the different phases of an attack.
+When looking at the [MITRE ATT&CK Framework](https://attack.mitre.org/), the Tactics are the columns and represent the different phases of an attack.

-   > The MITRE ATT&CK Framework is NOT an all encompassing/defacto security coverage map - it is rather a FRAMEWORK and other avenues should be considered when assessing your security posture.
+   > The MITRE ATT&CK Framework is NOT an all encompassing/defacto security coverage map - it is rather a FRAMEWORK and additional avenues should also be considered when assessing your security posture.

-Techniques are the rows and categorized underneath specific tactics (columns).
+Techniques are the rows of the framework and are categorized underneath specific Tactics (columns).
 The Techniques are data points within the framework that provides guidance when assessing your security gaps.
-Additionally, Techniques (most) contain mitigation guidance but they also contain information about their relationship to tools, malware, even actors/groups that are/have used this technique during recorded attacks.
+Additionally, (most) Techniques contain mitigation guidance in addition to information about their relationship to tools, malware, and even actors/groups that have used this technique during recorded attacks.

 This means, if your organization is focused on TTPs (Tactics Techniques and Procedures) used by certain actors/groups then MITRE ATT&CK Framework is perfect for you.
 If you are not at this security maturing within your organization, no worries!
 The ATT&CK Framework still provides really good guidance in a simple and straightforward layout, but programmatically it is not straightforward--especially if you wanted to measure (or map) your security controls using the framework.